Children of age 0 - 5 FREE

 - Exclusive and unique experience: these special opening hours are available only between May and October

-- Expert guide accredited by the Vatican
+- Expert tour guide

 - Small group (max.
 20 pax)